Pappy Boyington

 Gregory "Pappy" Boyington (December 4, 1912 – January 11, 1988) was an American combat pilot who was a United States Marine Corps fighter ace during World War II.
 He received the Medal of Honor and the Navy Cross.
-A Marine aviator with the Pacific fleet in 1941, Boyington joined the "Flying Tigers" (1st American Volunteer Group) of the Republic of China Air Force and saw combat in Burma in late 1941 and 1942 during the military conflict between China and Japan.
+A Marine aviator with the Pacific fleet in 1941, Boyington joined the "Flying Tigers" (1st American Volunteer Group) of the Republic of China Air Force and saw combat in Burma in late 1941 and 1942 during the Second Sino-Japanese War.

 In September 1942, Boyington rejoined the Marine Corps.
 In early 1943, he deployed to the South Pacific and began flying combat missions in the F4U Corsair fighter.
-In September 1943, he took command of Marine fighter squadron VMF-214 ("Black Sheep").
+On August 14, 1943, he took command of Marine fighter squadron VMF-214 ("Black Sheep").

 In January 1944, Boyington, outnumbered by Japanese "Zero" planes, was shot down into the Pacific Ocean after downing one of the enemy planes.
 He was captured by a Japanese submarine crew and was held as a prisoner of war for more than a year and a half.
 He was released shortly after the surrender of Japan.

 The television series Baa Baa Black Sheep was inspired by Boyington and his men in the "Black Sheep" squadron.
 It ran for two seasons in the late 1970s.

 Early life

-Born on December 4, 1912, in Coeur d'Alene, Idaho, he moved with his family to the logging town of St. Maries at age three and lived there until age twelve.
-He is of part Brulé Sioux descent.
+Born on December 4, 1912, in Coeur d'Alene, Idaho, he moved with his family to the logging town of St. Maries at age three and lived there until age 12.
+He was of Brulé Sioux descent.
 He then lived in Tacoma, Washington, where he was a wrestler at Lincoln High School.
 He took his first flight at St. Maries when he was six years old, with Clyde Pangborn, who later became the first pilot to fly over the Pacific Ocean non-stop.

 After graduation from high school in 1930, Boyington attended the University of Washington in Seattle, where he was a member of the Army ROTC and joined the Lambda Chi Alpha fraternity.
 He was on the Husky wrestling and swimming teams, and for a time he held the Pacific Northwest Intercollegiate middleweight wrestling title.
 He spent his summers working in Washington in a mining camp and at a logging camp and with the Coeur d'Alene Fire Protective Association in road construction.
-He graduated in 1934 with a bachelor's degree in aeronautical engineering.
+He graduated in 1934 with a bachelor of science degree in aeronautical engineering.
 Boyington married shortly after graduation and worked as a draftsman and engineer for Boeing in Seattle.